harshkaralia-source/Bitlink/README.md

 ## Deployment
 - Deploy on Vercel: `vercel deploy`
-- Deploy on DigitalOcean / AWS using Docker or PM2

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.